Rowlinsons Banner Image

 The Commercial Property Lease Renewal Process

-If your lease is protected by the Landlord and Tenant Act 1954, you may have a statutory right to request a new lease at the end of your term.
+If your lease is protected under the Landlord and Tenant Act 1954, you may have a statutory right to request a new lease at the end of the term.

 Commercial Lease Extensions